ICRAR/EAGLE/docs/graphs.rst

 Selecting and Editing Components
 """""""""""""""""""""""""""""""""

 Click a node to select it.
-Its properties appear in the inspector panel on the right.
+Its properties appear in the inspector.
 From there you can:

 - Edit application arguments and component parameters.
 - View the component's description and add a comment.